CLI commands

 screen

 Selects screen to make adjustments to.
-Some commands can modify screen without selecting it first
+Some commands modify screen settings and this is used to select the screen

 driver